spicyboi319/Microsoft-Activation-Scripts/README.md

    **Microsoft Activation Scripts (MAS):**

    A collection of scripts for activating Microsoft products using HWID / KMS38 / Online KMS activation methods with a focus on open-source code, less antivirus detection and user-friendliness.
+I recommend that you do not use the Online KMS version and instead use HWID or KMS38 instead.
+This fork removes the menu option for the online KMS in the all-in-one script.

    **Homepages:**<br/>
    NsaneForums: (Login Required) https://www.nsaneforums.com/topic/316668-microsoft-activation-scripts/<br/>